- January 20, 2023

 - Gameplay is enjoyable and challenging, with a good variety of messages and a well-scaled difficulty.

-- The story mode is very short, which may not justify the price for some players.
+- The story mode is very short, which may not justify the price for many players.

-- There are significant issues with keybinding options and responsiveness, particularly with the spacebar input.
+- There are significant issues with keybinding options and responsiveness, leading to frustration during gameplay.

-- Translation errors and a poorly handled storyline detract from the overall experience, making it feel less polished.
+- Translation errors and a poorly executed storyline detract from the overall experience, making it feel less polished.

 “A revamped story where your actions can impact the direction of the story similar to 'Papers, Please.'”